 Separating your list in this way gives you a very easy way to get your foot in the door, so to speak, by offering something of value to that particular person.
 Maybe there’s an article you wrote that they would be particularly interested.
 Maybe you have a book recommendation.
 Or maybe you want to hook them up with a free download to your own ebook.
 You could even offer some of your services for free.

 The idea here is that if you’re going to automate the personal aspects of a connection request, you can increase the worth of that automation by providing something of value.
 Matching up this free content to the kind of audience who would enjoy it shows that even though the message is automated, some amount of personalization went into it.

 When Automation Ends

 Let’s say you’re getting connections thanks to your automatic messages.
-Great!
-Let’s plug their emails into your newsletter lists and drop their LinkedIn profile into a cold email style funnel.
+Great, now let’s plug their emails into your newsletter lists and drop their LinkedIn profile into a cold email style funnel.

 Remember: LinkedIn is a perpetual digital networking convention.
 Don’t phone it in.

 And do we even need to mention that newsletters should only ever be opt-in?